BibliothecaDAO/Frontinus-House-Docs/Charter/Charter.md

 -  Permissionless access
 -  Open-source nature

 Frontinus House specialises within Autonomous Worlds and Fully Onchain Gaming but is not tied to funding within these worlds.
-Credible neutrality will allow to prop up any ecosystem within the Starknet ecosystem.
+Credible neutrality will allow to prop up any ecosystem.

 Immutability - Frontinus House aims to be an incorruptible mechanism for funding builders as such the protocol aims to run as autonomously as possible, fully onchain without centralised components.